xiCO2k/max-for-live-plugins/README.md

 1. **DO NOT** create `.amxd` as a directory/bundle - it must be a binary file
 2. **Always use `latin-1` encoding** when reading/writing the JSON portion
 3. **Update the length header** after modifying JSON content
-4. **Use symlinks** for development - changes to the source file reflect immediately in Ableton
-5. **File size should be reasonable** (typically 4-10KB for simple MIDI processors)
+4. **File size should be reasonable** (typically 4-10KB for simple MIDI processors)
-6. If Ableton says "file exceeded maximum size", the binary format is corrupted
+5. If Ableton says "file exceeded maximum size", the binary format is corrupted

 ## Troubleshooting

 ### Device won't drag in Ableton
 - Check file type with `file device.amxd` - should show "data"
 - Verify file size is reasonable (< 100KB for simple devices)
-- Check symlink points to correct file: `ls -la`

 ### "File exceeded maximum size" error
 - Binary format is corrupted